phylowheeler/iqtree.github.io/doc/Substitution-Models.md

 | VT       | nuclear | General 'Variable Time' matrix ([Mueller and Vingron, 2000]). |
 | WAG      | nuclear | General matrix ([Whelan and Goldman, 2001]). |

 >**TIP**: Cleaned "QC" substitution models make mammalian single copy ortholog trees on average more similar to the mammalian species tree, compared to trees infered using substitution models trained on unfiltered data ([Wheeler, et al. 2026]).
-Nevertheless, ModelFinder is more likely to choose unfiltered Q substitution models, which tend to be better fit for gene alignments that also have no cleaning or gentle cleaning.
-Therefore, an alternative to using ModelFinder would be to select a QC model a priori.
+Nevertheless, alignment errors in the focal gene alignment will cause ModelFinder to prefer unfiltered Q to QC.
+Therefore, we recommend users either select a model using ModelFinder, or select a QC model a priori.
 QC models should always be used in conjunction with the +F option to use emperical amino acid frequencies.
 {: .tip}

 ### Protein mixture models